emissary-ingress/emissary/reference/statistics.md

 - [`prometheus.yaml`](https://github.com/datawire/ambassador/blob/master/statsd-sink/prometheus/prometheus.yaml) creates a `Prometheus` object that collects data from the `ServiceMonitor` specified
 - [`ambassador-rbac-prometheus.yaml`](https://www.getambassador.io/yaml/ambassador/ambassador-rbac-prometheus.yaml) is an example Ambassador deployment that includes the Prometheus `statsd` exporter.
 The statsd exporter collects the stats data from Ambassador, translates it to Prometheus metrics, and is picked up by the Operator using the configurations above.

+Make sure that the `ServiceMonitor` is in the same namespace as Ambassador.
 A walk-through of the basics of configuring the Prometheus operator with Ambassador and Envoy is available [here](http://www.datawire.io/faster/ambassador-prometheus/).

 ### StatsD as an Independent Deployment